 Eddie eats it up.

-The donkey, a member of the four-legged staff at Pataskala-based PBJ Connections' equine-assisted therapy program, loves going on visits like the one he made at the July 22 "summer social" gathering at the National Church Residences Center for Senior Health-North, 1700 E. Dublin-Granville Road.
+The donkey, a member of the four-legged staff at Pataskala-based PBJ Connections equine assisted therapy program, loves going on visits like the one he made at last week's "summer social" gathering at the National Church Residences Center for Senior Health-North, 1700 E. Dublin-Granville Road.

 "He just seems to so much enjoy the attention and the fact he gets groomed," said Brenda Doner, a Northwest Side resident who has been a PBJ Connections volunteer the past four or five years.

 "Eddie really likes the attention and he's pretty happy to stand there in the middle of a festival and have children come up and pet him and kiss him," said Holly Jedlicka, who co-founded PBJ Connections with Glenda L. Childress in September 2006.

 "You can just tell from his body language," she added.